 The main act: In an effort to create a meaningful way for the Clarksburg students and the surrounding communities to heal, Amy is using her grant for a choral commission in memory of three Clarksburg High School students who were lost in a tragic car crash last year.
 Four choirs in the music department including Concert Choir, Treble Choir, Bella Voce’ and Chamber Singers will prepare this work over the course of several months with current professor of music education Dr. Philip Silvey of the Eastman School of Music.

 The grand finale: Students will premiere the commissioned piece at the spring choral concert on May 11, 2017, and at graduation on June 5, 2017.

 The main act: David Lunt wants to give his students insight into the composing process.
 He is using his Wolf Trap grant to commission a contemporary piece for the Washington Lee Concert Orchestra by nationally recognized composer Carl Holmquist of HB Woodlawn School.
 Students will have the unique experience of learning composition structure and providing input regarding the theme, style and title of the piece.

 The grand finale: The Concert Orchestra will perform the commissioned work at the spring concert on May 24, 2017.

 Parkdale High School, Prince George’s County, MD

-The main act: Everett wants to increase the quality of music literature and instruction for his Symphonic Band.
-He is using the grant to commission a work by nationally acclaimed band composer William Owens, as well as provide a symphonic clinic with various experts and leading educators in the DC area.
+The main act: Everett wants to increase the quality of music literature and instruction for his Orchestra and Symphonic Band.
+He is using the grant to commission a work by composer Chad Hughes, as well as provide a symphonic clinic with various experts and leading educators in the DC area.
 Through the commissioned work and master classes, students will expand their knowledge of symphony literature at the required grade level, and receive individual attention for upcoming festival assessments.

 The grand finale: Students will perform their composition at the school’s spring concert in May 2017 at the Parkdale High School auditorium.